HOME

 Sakçagözü

-Ruins of the Late Hittite city state are located at Coba Höyük near the village of Sakçagözü (Sakçegözü) about 50 km west of Gaziantep.
+The ruins of the Late Hittite settlement are located at Coba Höyük near the village of Sakçagözü (Sakçegözü), about 50 km west of Gaziantep.
 The original name of the city is not known.
 The site was first noted by Karl Humann and Felix von Luschan in 1883 and first excavations were carried out in 1908 and 1911 by John Garstang of the University of Liverpool.
-A large palace complex with a gateway decorated with orthostats and statues were uncovered.
-Several other orthostats found mostly near surface in secondary locations are believed to be part of an outer wall/gate structure.
+A large palace complex with a gateway decorated with orthostats and statues was uncovered.
+Several other orthostats found mostly near the surface in secondary locations are believed to be part of an outer wall/gate structure.
 The finds have been dated to the 8th century BCE.
-In 1939 most of them were transferred to Ankara where today they are displayed in the Anatolian Civilizations Museum.
+In 1939 most of them were transferred to Ankara, where today they are displayed at the Anatolian Civilizations Museum.
 The Lion Hunt orthostat (first image at the bottom row) is in the Pergamon Museum.

 Click on the pictures for larger images.